GALACTICNUCLEUS: A high angular resolution $JHK_s$ imaging survey of the Galactic Centre. I. Methodology, performance, and near-infrared extinction towards the Galactic Centre: Photometry and astrometry

 \subsubsection{Pistoning correction}

-Once the photometry obtained for every chip and band was calibrated, we corrected the possible residual zero point offset that could have remained between different chips (and pointings in the case of 2013 data), known as "pistoning".
+Once the photometry obtained for every chip and band was calibrated, we corrected the possible residual zero point offset that could have remained between different chips (and pointings in the case of the 2013 data), known as "pistoning".
 To do that we used the technique described in \citet{Dong:2011ff}, which consists in minimising a global $\chi ^2$ that takes into account all the common stars for all chips simultaneously.
 For that, we only used stars with less than 0.05 mag of uncertainty.
 As expected, the variation in zero point between the chips was quite low (less than 0.1 magnitude even in the worst cases for all three bands and in both epochs).

-Calibrating the photometry for every chip independently with the SIRIUS catalogue before applying the pistoning correction, let us compare the overlapping region of the different calibrated chips and estimate the relative offset as described in sec. \ref{quali}.
+Calibrating the photometry for every chip independently with the SIRIUS catalogue before applying the pistoning correction let us compare the overlapping region of the different calibrated chips and estimate the relative offset as described in Sect. \ref{quali}.